ishantkul86/gcc-sf-coco-rrr/README.md

 ## 1. Business Problem

-Financial institutions operate across multiple regulatory regimes and large volumes of transactions, positions, counterparties, client data and regulatory filings.
+Banks and NBFCs generate large volumes of transaction, account, credit, and compliance data, but risk and regulatory investigations are still largely manual and fragmented.

 Compliance teams often need to: